awcarlsson/marius-api-doc/api.rst

 1. An overview of the main API objects.
 2. How Marius uses the API internally to perform training and evaluation.
-3. How users can define custom training routines and models.
+3. How users can define a custom model.
 4. Detailed API object and call information.

 *************